vohai2003/hdp_data_tutorials/tutorials/hdp/learning-the-ropes-of-the-hortonworks-sandbox/tutorial.md

 ---
-title: Learning the Ropes of the Hortonworks Sandbox
+title: Learning the Ropes of the HDP Sandbox
 author: Edgar Orendain
 tutorial-id: 160
 experience: Beginner